scicloj/open-source-mentoring/list-of-projects.md

 * 🛠 convert to Clojure parts of the code of [Think DSP](https://greenteapress.com/wp/think-dsp/) by Allen B. Downey.

+* 🛠 convert to Clojure parts of the code of [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.

 * port Java/XML exmaples of [Tribuo](https://tribuo.org/) to Clojure/EDN ones for [scicloj.ml.tribuo](https://github.com/scicloj/scicloj.ml.tribuo)

 * contribute docstrings and unit tests to [dtype-next](https://github.com/cnuernber/dtype-next)